 1) Surveys: The surveys you will find on this web site typically address areas of important concern for most stepfamilies.
 They invite the respondent: a) to outline a problem as it appeared in their particular circumstances, and then b) to report how they solved the problem.
 The purpose of these surveys is to identify a range of strategies that will resolve difficulties that stepfamilies typically encounter.
 As this information arrives, we study it very carefully in an effort to to identify which strategies work best under which conditions.
 Once a consistent picture begins to emerge, we include the strategy as one of a number of possibilities that families taking our courses might consider using if they are encountering this problem and their circumstances are similar.
 We then track how successful that strategy proved to be for them.

 Another measure, that is soon to be available for automated online use, is the Stepfamily Stress Index (SSI).
 The SSI was designed to assess a number of factors that are important for the effective functioning of stepfamilies.
-Our research involving many hundreds of stepfamilies, shows that this instrument: a) will enable us to quickly and accurately identify those factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
+Our research involving many hundreds of stepfamilies, shows that this instrument: a) enables us to quickly and accurately identify major factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
 Click here for more information about the SSI.

 3) Formal Research Studies: The Foundation serves as the host for graduate students conducting formal research studies into stepfamilies.
 Graduate students wishing to complete their thesis or dissertation research at the Foundation are encouraged to submit a summary of their research proposal to the Foundation for review.
-Our address is:
+Our contact information is:

 The Stepfamily Foundation of Alberta

 Phone: (403) 245-5744

 All rights reserved.
 The reproduction, use,